WiOSteam123/Resume/README.md

 16. Come back to the repo and select ``` Contribute ``` then ``` Create pull request ``` <br>
 17. Mention your Name and Registration Number in the PR title <br>
 18. Mention the link to the hosted website in PR body. <br>
-19. Create pull request. <br>
+19. Create pull request. <br><br>

-20. Congratulations on successfully completing the tasks.
-We will get back soon with the results! <br>
+### Congratulations on successfully completing the tasks 🥳.
+We will get back soon with the results!